Inside The Equus Effect

 – A.H Almaas

 In order to enroll in the four-module training program students must complete both Parts I & II because each module includes sophisticated concepts that build on each other.
-Following Part I, we will arrange a conference with Jane Strong & David Sonatore to discuss goals and mutual fit for continuing to Part II and Facilitator Certification.
+Following Part I, we will arrange a conference to discuss goals and mutual fit for continuing to Part II and Facilitator Certification.

 We want this work to be a win-win-win situation for you, The Equus Effect, and for your clients.
 We want it to meet the high standards and consistency we require, your goals for a successful practice, and ultimately, to exceed clients’ expectations for a uniquely enlightening and useful experience.